IBM/aspera-cli/docs/README.erb.md

 ### Faspex 5: Send a package

-The `Hash` creation parameter provided to command `faspex5 packages send [extended value: Hash with package info ] [files...]` corresponds to the Faspex 5 API: `POST /packages`.
+The `Hash` creation positional argument provided to command `faspex5 packages send [extended value: Hash with package info ] [files...]` corresponds to the Faspex 5 API: `POST /packages`.

 The interface is the one of the API (Refer to Faspex5 API documentation, or look at request in browser).